jhomen368/overseerr-mcp/README.md

 > **A [Model Context Protocol](https://modelcontextprotocol.io) (MCP) server providing AI assistants with direct integration to [Overseerr](https://overseerr.dev/) for automated media discovery, requests, and management in your Plex ecosystem.**

 ## ✨ What's New in v1.2.3
+- **Enhanced Security Features**
+  - Added automated security workflows (Dependabot, CodeQL, Trivy)
+  - Docker image hardening with non-root user and minimal base image

-- **Documentation**: Complete README overhaul for clarity and professionalism
+  - Input validation for URLs and API keys
 - See [CHANGELOG.md](CHANGELOG.md) for full version history

 ## 🎯 Key Features